gradle/gradle/subprojects/docs/src/docs/release/notes.md

 _Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
 It can be turned on in Gradle 4.6+ by setting `org.gradle.advancedpomsupport=true` in _gradle.properties_.

-### Improved POM support: compile/runtime scope separation
+### Compile/runtime scope separation in POM consumption

 Since Gradle 1.0, `runtime` scoped dependencies have been included in the Java compile classpath, which has some drawbacks:

 - The compile classpath is much larger than it needs to be, slowing down compilation.
 - The compile classpath includes `runtime` files that do not impact compilation, resulting in unnecessary re-compilation when these files change.

-Now, the Java and Java Library plugins both honor the separation of compile and runtime scopes.
+Now, if this new behavior is turned on, the Java and Java Library plugins both honor the separation of compile and runtime scopes.
 Meaning that the compile classpath only includes `compile` scoped dependencies, while the runtime classpath adds the `runtime` scoped dependencies as well.
 This is in particular useful if you develop and publish Java libraries with Gradle where the api/implementation dependencies separation is reflected in the published scopes.

 _Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
 It can be turned on in Gradle 4.6+ by setting `org.gradle.advancedpomsupport=true` in _gradle.properties_.